-How we selected the electric toothbrushes to test
+How we selected the best electric toothbrushes to test

 One of the main considerations when buying an electric toothbrush is the ready availability of replacement brush heads.
 Typically requiring a change every three months, brush heads are something you’ll go through at a greater rate than you will toothbrush bodies.
-Being able to get hold of the right brush heads quickly and cheaply becomes a huge part of the buying decision.
+That means being able to get hold of the right brush heads quickly and cheaply becomes a huge part of the buying decision.

 The choice of brush head styles and cleaning modes are also important factors.
 If you have sensitive teeth, then a sensitive brush head and cleaning mode is critical.
-If you want whiter teeth, a whitening brush head and cleaning mode will attract your attention.
+If you want whiter teeth, a whitening brush head and cleaning mode is the one for you.
 Our goal was to test a range of products from standard entry-level models all the way up to those with multiple modes and brush heads.

 Our test is largely dominated by Oral-B products.
 The brand’s brush heads are widely available online, on the high street and at supermarkets, while its range of products also satisfies different budgets.
 Wherever you like to shop, Oral-B is the one brand you consistently see everywhere.
-It’s no wonder these combined factors ensure Oral-B dominates the Amazon top seller list.
+It’s no wonder these combined factors ensure Oral-B dominates the Amazon top seller list as well.